syntax-tree/unist-util-lsp/readme.md

 ### `fromPoint(point)`

-Turn a unist point into a language server protocol position.
+Turn a unist point into an LSP position.

 ###### Parameters